Ning-310/eRBCDet/README.md

 * Scikit-learn 0.21
 * tensorflow 1.5.0

-## The description of CRCCP source codes
+## The description of eRBCDet source codes

 * DNN.py